github/opensource.guide/_articles/building-community.md

 Allowing these conversations to continue is not only bad for the issue at hand, but bad for the health of your community.
 It sends a message that these types of conversations are permitted or even encouraged, and it can discourage people from raising or resolving future issues.

 With every point made by you or by others, ask yourself, _"How does this bring us closer to a resolution?"_ If the conversation is starting to unravel, ask the group, _"Which steps should we take next?"_ to refocus the conversation.

+> Guiding a thread toward usefulness without being pushy is an art.
+It won't work to simply admonish people to stop wasting their time, or to ask them not to post unless they have something constructive to say.
+Instead, you have to suggest conditions for further progress: give people a route, a path to follow that leads to the results you want, yet without sounding like you're dictating conduct. - @kfogel, [_Producing OSS_](http://producingoss.com/en/producingoss.html#common-pitfalls)

 If a conversation clearly isn't going anywhere, there are no clear actions to be taken, or the appropriate action has already been taken, close the issue and explain why it has been closed.